pheonix99/TomeOfTheFirebird/Readme.md

 If you enable the Custom Reward, instead of giving you a perma holy aura buff the silver dragon gives you what's more or less perma-sorta-geniekind with this setting enabled.
 1d6 cold on attacks (not an extra hit just damage, it's like having Elder Frost on everything) and +5 natural armor enhancement.
 Overall weaker effect but one that's much less likely to overlapped.
 Can set to be Angel only or for all paths with settings.

+### Crusade Events
+---
+Made rewards from Monster Slayers and Local Production crusade events permanent if options are selected because it makes more sense.